jethoo/DineIn/README.md

 #I WAS NOT ABLE TO ADD SCREENSHOTS IN MY READ ME
 # Therefore, I will include them in my Presentation File

+#This is a website of only Dining Restaurant
+#Users can sign up
+#After Singing In, they have to their favourite Dish of our Restaurant after signing in

+#Then, They can place the reservation, in order to enjoy their delicious food